Listen to this article:

 Bound Angle Pose

-From Standing Forward Fold, walk your hands back to the downward dog and drop your knees to come into a seated position.
+From Standing Forward Fold, walk your hands out to Downward Dog and drop your knees to come into a seated position.
 From here, open both knees to each side, bringing the soles of the feet together.
-Adjust the hip stretch as needed; the closer the feet are to the body, the more intense the sensation.

 Reclined Figure Four

-From here, come onto your back with your knees bent and the soles of your feet on the floor.
-Lift your right foot, turn the knee to the side, and place the right ankle on the left thigh.
-With your right hand, gently press the knee away from you to stretch the glute while keeping the spine on the ground.
+After Bound Angle, come onto your back with your knees bent and the soles of your feet on the floor.
+Lift your right foot and place your right ankle across your left thigh.
+Gently press your right knee forward and open.

 Banana Pose